-In this section of the course we are going to study coordinate geometry.
+In our last class we reviewed the basics of coordinate geometry.
 The basic notion is the coordinate plane - a plane with a given fixed point, called the origin, as well as two perpendicular lines - axes, called the x-axis and the y-axis. x-axis is usually drawn horizontally, and y-axis - vertically.
 These two axes have a scale - "distance" from the origin.

 The scales on the axes allow us to describe any point on the plane by its coordinates.
 To find coordinates of a point P, draw lines through P perpendicular to the x- and y-axes.
 These lines intersect the axes in points with coordinates x_0 and y_0 .
 Then the point P has x-coordinate x_0 , and y-coordinate y_0 , and the notation for that is: $P(x_0, y_0)$.
+You can find many examples of plotted points in our class Jamboard.